 The island of Hawai’i is the largest of all Hawaiian islands.
-I recommend exploring the whole island as it features such diversity from east to west, but if you have limited time, focus your time on the Kona coast and Hilo rainforest.
-In my opinion, you haven’t truly enjoyed the Big Island if you don’t road trip along the South coast between Kona and Hilo.
+I recommend exploring the whole island as it features such diversity from east to west.
+However, if you have limited time, focus your time on the Kona coast and Hilo rainforest.
+But in my opinion, you haven’t truly enjoyed the Big Island if you don’t road trip along the South coast between Kona and Hilo.
 That is where you’ll find the black and green sand beaches as well as Volcanoes National Park.
 The itinerary below takes you on a loop around the whole island and allows you to see the very best it has to offer!

 How to get around?

 Unless you are staying in a resort in Kona, you will need a car to get around.
 In my opinion, you would miss out tremendously by staying on the resort’s private beach all day and not taking advantage of the many excursions available on the island.

 Day 1 – Kona Coast

 There are tons of gorgeous beaches on the Kona Coast that feature crystal clear waters incessantly crashing on a bed of white sand and volcanic rocks.
 Mahai’ula and Makalawena Beaches were among my favorite Kona beaches!
 Both beaches are located within the Kekaha Kai State Beach Park.
 Be advised that the road to the beach is horrendous and definitely requires 4-wheel drive!
 At the end of this rut-filled road, you’ll reach the Mahai’ula trailhead that leads to Mahai’ula and Makalawena Beach.
 It is a 2.7 mi (4.3 km) out-and-back walk to Makalawena Beach.
 Make sure to bring sunscreen and plenty of water as most of this trail is fully exposed!
 Thanks to the pitiful state of the road and the short hike required, these are some of the quieter beaches on the Kona coast.